-Work in Progress largely comprises capital expenditure for IT servers and minor refurbishment works.
+Work in Progress largely comprises capital expenditure for C Block Refurbishment and Junior School consulting works.

 Deed of Grant in Trust

 The land at Spring Hill is held under Deed Of Grant of land In Trust (DOGIT) (Area: 2.18 Hectares).
 Independent valuations received have special regard to the fact that the property held under DOGIT is considered an inferior title to freehold due to the restrictive covenants.